laurieskelly/phase-0-tracks/version-control/hobby.md

 ```
 1. Did you see the part above where I said "in public"?
 That's important.
 2. No photography.
 3. Pay attention to your surroundings and wear appropriate gear.

 For instance, people watching during the winter holidays is a satisfying excursion.
 Especially in a snowstorm!
-But, be sure to wear a *parka*.
+But, in that case, be sure to wear a *parka*.
 Many peoplewatchers have lost their lives to exposure, starvation, and/or severe sunburn.
 ```

 >"ALWAYS do a thorough gearcheck before you peoplewatch!"